In this article we explain How to Create Site Waste Management Plans (SWMPs) in Easy Steps.

 - identity of the waste management contractor removing the waste.

-The principal contractor must, within a month of completion, record on the SWMP a statement confirming that the plan has been monitored on a regular basis to
+The principal contractor should, soon after completion, record on the SWMP a statement confirming that the plan has been monitored on a regular basis to

 ensure that work has progressed in accordance with the plan.

 Step 9 – Monitor the implementation of the SWMP to ensure that it is being followed and be prepared to update plans if circumstances change.
 And as part of the process, don't forget to review success of the SWMP at the end of the project, identifying learning points for future reference.

 These steps are not a legal requirement, but it makes sense to do them all.
 The results of so many contractors in the past have been profitable.